 That’s good news for installers.
 My faith in Enphase has been restored.

-Enphase is developing a filter that should solve this issue.
-When the filter is available, we’ll be installing them in all of our Enphase jobs.
-Then we don’t have to worry every time our customer buys a new appliance.
+Enphase has now developed a filter that seems to have solved this issue.
+Now we don’t have to worry every time our customer buys a new appliance.

 Oversizing Enphase microinverters

 I’ve been on a bandwagon for years, saying you should preferably avoid oversizing microinverters by 33%.
 String inverters often have panels in multiple orientations so they can “capacity share”.
 Microinverters can’t capacity share.